Please refer to the University’s Glossary of Terms for policies and procedures.

 9.4 Professorial Promotions Committee

-The Professorial Promotions Committee evaluates applications to Levels D and E and makes recommendations to the Vice-Chancellor and President via the Chair.
-The Professorial Promotions Committee comprises:
+The Professorial Promotions Committee evaluates applications to Levels D and E. The Professorial Promotions Committee comprises:

 - Deputy Vice-Chancellor (Research and Innovation) or nominee agreed to by the Chair;